 At the 4 week point, if the class falls below the minimum needed to hold the class, IFSI reserves the right to cancel the class.

 The Division of Personnel Standards and Education, Office of the Illinois State Fire Marshal, approves many of the courses that are scheduled and sponsored by the Illinois Fire Service Institute for certification and reimbursement.
 The applicable OSFM levels of certfication are identified in each course description.
 If certification credit is required, be sure that you enroll in those programs that are clearly identified as offering those credits.

 Programs that are delivered through the use of a Memorandum of Agreement between a department, association, or organization, are not automatically granted certification credit.
 It is the responsibility of the department, association, or organization that requests the training to contact the OSFM to insure that credit is applicable.
 The Illinois Fire Service Institute is not responsible for issuing certification or reimbursement credit for programs not directly sponsored by the Illinois Fire Service Institute.Back To Top

 Training is available to every fire department in the State of Illinois.
 Many of the basic fire fighting classes offered through IFSI are available at no cost/low cost basis.
 Additional classes can be obtained by contracting with IFSI for delivery at your department.

-Once the signed MOA is returned to the Illinois Fire Service Institute, your program is "activated" and preparations are made for the delivery of the program, as indicated in the MOA.
+Once the signed contract or program form is returned to the Illinois Fire Service Institute, your program is "activated" and preparations are made for the delivery of the program, as indicated in the contract or program form.